-From cloud forests to sprawling beaches and unique wildlife, the Central American tourist hotspot of Tamarindo, Costa Rica seemingly has it all.
-This quaint but lively Pacific beachside town in the Guanacaste region is world famous for its prime surf conditions and caramel colored beaches.
-Here, one can find world class beaches, local dining experiences, and endless outdoor and water excursions.
+From cloud forests to sprawling beaches and unique wildlife, the Central American tourist hotspot of Tamarindo, Costa Rica is an ideal destination for a warm and sunny vacation.
+This quaint but lively beachside town on the Pacific Ocean boasts a relaxed atmosphere, and is a great place for great surf conditions and caramel colored beaches.
+In the Guanacaste province, you can find world class beaches, local dining experiences, and endless outdoor and water excursions.
+But you might be asking yourself, when is the best time to visit Tamarindo, Costa Rica?

 This post may contain affiliate links that I make a small commission from, at no additional cost to you.
 This post was produced in collaboration with Krain Concierges & Tours who hosted me at one of their properties in Tamarindo, Costa Rica.